pencil2d/pencil2d.github.io/_posts/2017-11-28-Introducing-pencil2d-0.6.md

 - Added alpha channel to color palette.
 - Added .pcl/.pclx file associations and icons on MacOS.
-- Removed `Fill Tool` bleeding into other layers.
-- Improved `Fill Tool` bitmap area fill algorithm.
-- Color selection was separated between Bitmap & Vector Layers (Changing the colors of Color Palette changes will affect only vector colors).
+- Color selection behavior was separated Bitmap & Vector Layers (Using the color wheel on bitmap layers will only affect the active color and not the Color Palette swatches.
+In Vector Layers, changing any swatch will affect only vector colors)
 - Implemented canvas “freehand” rotation. `(ALT + RMB and drag)`
-- Implemented persistent camera frame to preview export results (hide it by hiding the camera layer)
+- Implemented persistent camera frame ("passepartout") to preview canvas & export size (Can be hidden by hiding the camera layer)
-- Implemented selection horizontal & vertical Mirroring (“Flipping”)
+- Implemented selection horizontal & vertical mirroring (“Flipping”)
 - Export movies in a given range.

 ## Fixes

-- Re-implemented camera tweening.
+- Re-implemented Camera Motion Interpolation ("tweening").
-- Removed gradient background from preferences.
+- Removed unused gradient background option from preferences.
-- Fixed sound import and playback.
+- Fixed sound import and timeline playback.
-- Fixed auto-save.
+- Fixed auto-save feature.
 - Fixed shortcut mappings.
 - Misc bug fixes.